Michigan lawyer discusses the independent medical examination (IME) and what to know before attending this appointment.

 One of the IME doctor tricks insurance companies do is use the same doctors repeatedly because they know what to expect.
 Some exams take no more than 10 minutes.
 They do not provide any medical advice and just write a report with his or her findings.
 This report is often used as justification to cut-off medical and/or wage loss benefits.
+We know of IME doctors who have made millions of dollars performing these examinations for insurance companies.

 IME doctor tricks

-Performing fake tests
+2. Perform fake tests

 Another one of the many IME doctor tricks they use is performing fake tests looking for pain when they know it is impossible for it to hurt given the type of injury.
 They try to expose people who might be exaggerating symptoms.

 Be polite, relaxed, and alert when answering questions.
 Doctors can quickly expose people who exaggerate or fake symptoms.
 Biased medical opinions can be challenged in court and we caution against picking a fight during the exam.
-We recommend writing down the details immediately following so this information can be used at trial.
+We recommend writing down the details immediately following the IME so this information can be used at trial.

 We recommend showing up to the appointment prepared to discuss any preexisting conditions and current problems.
 Take some time to think about the date, time, and circumstances of the injury.
 It is very important to provide the IME doctor with an accurate and complete history.
-Explain symptoms and how they impact everyday life.
+Explain new symptoms and how they impact everyday life.

-Beware of summaries of medical records
+4. Write selective summaries of medical records

 IME doctors write summaries of medical records selecting what evidence to highlight.
 People are frequently asked to bring medical records and tests to the exam.
 Generally, individuals are not responsible to bring these items as the insurance company can obtain them on its own.
 A skilled lawyer can expose the weakness of the IME report if it was not based upon all the existing medical records or diagnostic testing.